Tochukwu1159/online-bookstore-api-assignment/README.md

 Endpoint: DELETE api/v1/bookstore/deleteBook/{id}
 Description: Delete a specific book from the store.

+User need to login-in before he can have access to the create book, edit, delete and update book

 Database
 The application uses a MySQL database for data storage.
 JPA (Java Persistence API) is employed for database interactions.
 The provided application.properties file includes database configuration.

 Business Logic
 The API includes business logic to manage the availability status of books.
 This allows for efficient tracking of book availability.

 Testing
 Unit tests are implemented to ensure the correctness of the application.
 These tests cover various scenarios, including CRUD operations and business logic.